ellenle26/quodaitestwoserver/README.md

 2. How did you share state between components?
 What are the pros and cons?
 Why did you chose this approach?<br/>
 --> Transfering state as props to share between component.<br/>
 Pros: simple.
 Cons: if the project has bigger scale, transfering state as props is hard to keep track on.<br/>
-Because of the simplicity of this app, transfering state as props is more convenient.
+Because of the simplicity of this app, transfering state as props is more convenient.<br/>

 <br/>
 3. Did you use React hooks?
-Why or why not?
+Why or why not?<br/>
 --> Yes.
-Because it is easier to declare state and using function.
+Because it is easier to declare state and using function.<br/>

 <br/>
-What would you improve?
+What would you improve?<br/>
---> Adding highlights to local storage so reloading page won't affect the list.
+--> Adding highlights to local storage so reloading page won't affect the list.<br/>

 <br/>
-How did you prevent wasted renders?
+How did you prevent wasted renders?<br/>
 --> Devide each render part to separated components.
 Like, issue list is a component, and highlight list is another component, so when i change pages, highlight list don't render again.

 <br/>
 How did you handle side-effects (e.g. data fetching)?
 What are the pros and cons?
-Why did you chose this approach?
+Why did you chose this approach?<br/>
 -->